The Zeteyn Manual

 2Save a snippet from the PDF

 Open the PDF in the Reader panel.
 Highlight a sentence.
 Drag it onto the Editor in the centre.
-A small menu appears asking what role this evidence plays — Supporting, Methodology, etc. Select one.
+A small menu appears asking what role this evidence plays: General, Methodology, Arguments, or Key Data.
+Select one.
 The snippet is now a hard-linked citation: clicking it in future will scroll the PDF to that exact sentence.

 -